The student news site of Reedy High School in Frisco, Texas

 “It took me a while to take that leap to get into coaching,” Gonzalez said.
 “I always had subtle hints from family members and the universe.
 I don’t know if it’s God or what that pointed me in this direction.
 I’d say if you have that opportunity, or if you have any interest in teaching, I say, just go for it.”

-Teaching is viewed as a vital part of forming new generations according to some RHS staff.
-This creates the prominent family atmosphere of Reedy that continues to bring in new staff members each year.
+According to some RHS staff, teaching is viewed as a vital part of forming new generations This creates the prominent family atmosphere of Reedy that continues to bring in new staff members each year.

 “The first time walking into Reedy you can tell that it really is a big family of teachers and students and people who genuinely care for each other, and that’s just a place that I want to be,” Clary said.
 “I want to be at a place where I can feel like I’m a part of something and not just a person in the building.”